Subscription Modal Banner

 Just like with the Optional Withdrawal, you’ll need to provide the following in making this type of claim:

-• Pag-IBIG Loyalty Card Plus or one valid ID of the member (photocopy)
+• Photocopy of Pag-IBIG Loyalty Card Plus or one valid ID of the member

-When you reach the age of 65, you’ll be under compulsory retirement.
-And this makes you eligible to claim your Pag-IBIG contributions.
-You may retire earlier at age 60 with the SSS or GSIS, or under your private employer’s retirement plan, as long as you’re at least 45 years old.
+When you reach the age of 65, you’ll be under compulsory retirement, which makes you eligible to claim your Pag-IBIG contributions.
+You may retire earlier at age 60 under the SSS/GSIS or your private employer’s retirement plan, as long as you’re at least 45 years old.

 Compulsory Retirement